 Mr. Patsis is the Co-Director of the Palm Beach County Band Camps, which he co-founded in 2001.
 While a full-time music educator, he maintains an active career as a freelance trumpet player.
-He has performed with Palm Beach Opera, Palm Beach Symphony, Orchid City Brass Band, Florida Wind Symphony, Burt Reynolds Dinner Theater, Jupiter Theater, Ringling Brothers Barnum and Bailey Circus, Holiday on Ice, The Boca Pops, and numerous other professional and community organizations.
+He has performed with Palm Beach Opera, Palm Beach Symphony, Orchid City Brass Band, Orchestra Delray, Florida Wind Symphony, Burt Reynolds Dinner Theater, Jupiter Theater, Ringling Brothers Barnum and Bailey Circus, Holiday on Ice, The Boca Pops, and numerous other professional and community organizations.

-David Gibble has been teaching at Palm Beach State College since the fall of 1995 and in his role as Associate Professor of Instrumental Music he directs the Concert Band, Tuesday Nite Big Band, 12 O¹clock Jazz Ensemble, Jazz Combos and Brass Ensemble.
+David Gibble has been teaching at Palm Beach State College since the fall of 1995 and in his role as Associate Professor of Instrumental Music he directs the Concert Band, Tuesday Nite Big Band, 12 O'clock Jazz Ensemble, Jazz Combos and Brass Ensemble.
 Outside of his teaching duties at Palm Beach State, he freelances as a trumpeter all over South Florida, appearing regularly with the Bob Hoose Orchestra and the Jazz Rats Big Band.
 He also has performed with the Woody Herman Orchestra, Jaco Pastorius Big Band and the Capitol Bones Big Band.
 In the classical vein, Mr. Gibble continues to play with the Brass Renaissance quintet as principal trumpet and has also appeared with the South Florida Wind Symphony and Palm Beach Opera Orchestra.
 Prior to his arrival in Florida, he graduated Magna Cum Laude from West Chester University (Pa.) with a B.S. in Music Education.
-After graduation, he taught instrumental music in the Eastern York School District in Pennsylvania to a variety of grade levels for eight years before returning to school to receive his M.M. in Jazz Studies from the University of North Texas where he play with the world-renowned One O¹clock Lab Band.
+After graduation, he taught instrumental music in the Eastern York School District in Pennsylvania to a variety of grade levels for eight years before returning to school to receive his M.M. in Jazz Studies from the University of North Texas where he play with the world-renowned One O'clock Lab Band.
 For the past several years Mr. Gibble¹s arrangements for jazz ensemble have been published through UNC (University of Northern Colorado) Jazz Press.

-Christina Johnson Prior to coming to south Florida, Christina Johnson lived and completed her music education in Maryland.
+Christina Nichols Prior to coming to south Florida, Christina Nichols lived and completed her music education in Maryland.
 She started out playing flute in her elementary and middle school band, going to state solo and ensemble festivals by the time she was in 7th grade.
 In the middle of her 8th grade year, Christina switched to trombone due to a need for it in the band and has never looked back since.
 In high school, she marched flute her freshman year and then trombone for the rest of her high school career.
 She also was the principal trombonist in her high school jazz and symphonic bands.
 When she entered college, Christina had originally wanted to become a Veterinarian due to her love of animals.
 When she was a freshman in college, she realized that she also wanted to share her passion for music with others, and therefore, entered the music education program.

 In 2009, she received a B.A. in music with a minor in education from McDaniel College, graduating with Cum Laude honors.
 In college she served as vice president for Beta Alpha Chi (music honors society) for two consecutive years.
 She also was the principal trombone player in the college's top jazz and concert band.
 She studied privately with Dr. Jim Ryon.
 She also studied instrumental and choral conducting under Dr. Linda Kirkpatrick and Dr. Margaret Bordeaux.
 In addition to trombone, Christina also picked up the electric bass and studied with the late Stephen "Bo" Eckard.
 She was able to participate in the school's electric bass ensemble (The only one on the East Coast besides Miami) for three years.
 In 2010, Christina started her Masters Degree in Music Education at Towson University.
 She has a thesis and one credit left for the program.
 At Towson, she studied jazz with Jim McFalls and classical trombone with Dr. Natalie Mannix.